arenatheme/thelook/pages.md

 * Page default - page
 * Page about us - page.about
 * Page contact - page.contact
-* Page porfolio - page.porfolio
+* Page Lookbook - page.lookbook

 When you install Wishlist & Compare by Arena app, it's will sync two more page templates for Wishlist & Compare function